Field Notes About Ageism by I on Image

 Educating others about ageism

 I would also like to encourage you to educate the people around you to wake up and see what is going on.
 Help your friends and peers to learn about their rights.
 The more people know about their rights, the better.
 Stand up for those who are being discriminated.
-Be a catalyst for change in your organization.
+Be a catalyst for change in your organization and start by sharing these field notes about ageism with your peers.

 Educate also people above you to learn the value of a diverse workplace.
 Everyone will profit of this in a long run, including yourself.
 Reward companies that are actively driving change by recruiting people of all ages.
 Give positive feedback and share their success stories in social media.
 One easy way to start is to share this article and see what kind of discussion it will spark.